 -

-What materials are needed for solar power generation
+What does 1000w solar power generation mean

 [PDF Version]